SOC 2 Compliance Checklist: 8 Essential Steps for B2B SaaS in 2026

 Step 1: Strategic Audit Planning and Timeline Development

 Proper planning prevents poor performance when it comes to SOC 2 audits.
+Establishing effective compliance processes and robust compliance management is essential to streamline audit preparation, reduce risks, and ensure your SaaS organization meets regulatory standards.

 My 16-Week Preparation Timeline